miketropi/optstack/documents/DESIGN-PRESET-FIELD.md

 ## Overview

-The `design_preset` field type provides a visual, specimen-based editor for managing design tokens organized into semantic groups (Heading, Body Text, Button, Card, etc.).
+The `design_preset` field type provides a visual, specimen-based editor for managing design tokens organized into semantic groups (Heading, Body Text, Button, Link, Table, etc.).
 Users select a preset as a starting point and can override individual tokens.
-The resolved tokens are output as CSS custom properties on the frontend.
+Tokens can be configured per breakpoint (desktop, tablet, mobile) for responsive design.
+The resolved tokens are output as CSS custom properties — including responsive `@media` overrides — on the frontend.
+Google Fonts used in the design system are automatically enqueued.

 **Key concepts:**

-- **Design Group** — A semantic category of design tokens (e.g. `heading`, `button`, `card`).
+- **Design Group** — A semantic category of design tokens (e.g. `heading`, `button`, `table`).
 - **Design Token** — A single design value within a group (e.g. `fontFamily`, `color`, `borderRadius`).
 - **Preset** — A named collection of token values across groups (e.g. "Modern", "Classic", "Dark").
 - **Override** — A per-field token override on top of the active preset.
+- **Responsive Token** — A token whose value can vary by breakpoint (`desktop`, `tablet`, `mobile`).
+- **Variant Group** — A group (e.g. Button) that stores an array of named sub-styles (e.g. `primary`, `secondary`).

 ---